Taxation of Employee Stock Options

 To be treated under statutory option rules as a qualified ESPP and as a qualified disposition, these rules must be satisfied:

-If the employee purchased the option at a lower price than the fair market value of the stock on the day of the grant, then the amount of the discount, which cannot exceed 15%, is treated as ordinary wage income.
+If the employee purchased the option at a lower price than the stock FMV on the day of the grant, the discount, which cannot exceed 15%, is treated as ordinary wage income.
 Stock purchases under an ESPP are subject to the same holding period rules as for ISOs.
-Tax does not have to be paid until the stock is sold and the gain, minus any amount treated as wages, is treated as capital gain.
-If the stock is sold at a loss, then it is a capital loss.
+Tax need not be paid until the stock is sold and the gain, minus any amount treated as wages, is treated as capital gain.
+Stock sold at a loss is a capital loss.

-If holding periods are not satisfied, then the employee recognizes ordinary income as the lesser of
+If holding periods are not satisfied, the employee recognizes ordinary income as the lesser of

-If the employee exercised an option granted under an ESPP, then he should receive Form 3922, Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c) after the end of the tax year.
+Employees who exercised an option granted under an ESPP should receive Form 3922, Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c) after the end of the tax year.
 Stock sales are reported on Form 8949, Sales and Other Dispositions of Capital Assets and Schedule D, Capital Gains and Losses.

-For a non-qualified ESPP, the discount (= stock FMV at the time of the purchase − purchase price) is treated as ordinary income in the year of the purchase.
+For a non-qualified ESPP, the discount (= stock FMV at the time of the purchase − purchase price) is treated as ordinary income in the purchase year.

 ESPP Example